 Established in 2007, Krafton became a major contender in the global video game market after its launch of PUBG in 2017, reports Yonhap news agency.

-The battle royale game, in which users fight to remain as the last person alive, has been hugely popular worldwide, with Krafton selling over 75 million copies of the game for computers and consoles.
+The battle royale game, in which users fight to remain the last person alive, has been hugely popular worldwide, with Krafton selling over 75 million copies of the game for computers and consoles.

 The mobile version of the game has racked up over 1 billion downloads globally, excluding China.